hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ```
   - uses: spfx/deploy
     with:
-      createAppCatalogIfNotExist: false # If the value is true, this action will create tenant app catalog first if not exist, default value is `false`.
+      createAppCatalogIfNotExist: false # Required.
+If the value is true, this action will create tenant app catalog first if not exist, default value is `false`.
       packageSolutionPath: ./src/config/package-solution.json # Required.
 Path to package-solution.json in SPFx project.
 This action will honor the configuration to get target sppkg.
 ```